ea1co/vault-starter/README.md

 ## Origins

 Developed by [Everybody at Once](https://ea1.co).
-The architecture of per-person vaults that can eventually consult each other across individuals and teams (the "network of vaults") is a pattern EA1 is exploring in its own practice.
+The architecture of per-person vaults that can eventually consult each other across individuals and teams is a pattern EA1 is exploring in its own practice.